srazzaque/srazzaque.github.io/_posts/2015-02-20-simulators.markdown

 # Conclusions

-Though I'm yet to use a core.async-backed system in a production setting, from this little experiment I can conclude a few things:
+Though I'm yet to use a core.async-backed system (simulator or otherwise) in a production setting, from this little exploration I can conclude a few things:

 * The CSP programming model allows you to break your problem up quite naturally
-* Tersity and simplicity of functions should mean easier maintenance
+* Terseness and simplicity of functions should mean easier maintenance
 * The amount of 'noise' vs Java's concurrency primitives (and Java in general) is incredibly low
 * I've only touched the tip of what core.async is capable of doing.
-The library offers up a tonne of methods and primitive functions that you can use for your conquests.
+The library offers up a tonne of methods and primitive functions.

+So, in short, I think I'll be playing around with core.async a lot more!